vanHeemstraSystems/rituals-management/300/100/500/200/README.md

 ```
 .gitignore

-7. Make your first push on Mac!
+7. Make your first push on Mac (here: Mac Mini)!
 First, you need to commit by entering a message (such as "Initial Commit") and click Commit.

+8. On iOS (here; iPad), close NotePlan and open ```NotePlan```’s folder in the Files app in "On my iPhone/iPad" and delete any files in there, so they don’t cause issues. **Warning**: make sure the files on your Mac are the most recent files.
+If not copy them over to your Mac from your iOS device.

+9. Setup [Working Copy]() the same on iOS.
+Tap on the plus icon at the top left and then on “Setup synced directory” and select NotePlan’s folder in “On my iPad/iPhone”.

 MORE ...